A tree-valued Markov processes associated with an admissible family of branching mechanisms: Introduction

+Due to the consistency property, there is a decreasing tree-valued Markov process $\{\T_q, q\in\cT\}$ such that $\T_q$ is a $\psi_q$-L\'evy tree.
+Let $\bN^\Psi$ be the law of $\{\T_q, q\in\cT\}$.
+Define the total mass of $\T_q$ and the ascension time by $\sigma_q=\bm^{\T_q}(\T_q)$ and $A=\inf\{q\in \cT; \sigma_{q}<+\infty\}.$ The distribution of $\sigma_t$ condition on $\T_q$ and of $A$ under $\bN^\Psi$ are respectively given in Lemmas \ref{lemsigma} and \ref{lemA}.
+Conditional on $A$, the distribution of the functionals of the tree at the ascension time $\T_A$ is considered in Theorem \ref{Theota} and Proposition \ref{PropAinf}.
+This generalizes results in \cite{AD12} to admissible branching mechanisms.
+An expression for the distribution of the height of the tree is also given in Proposition \ref{Ah} which is a direct extension of that in \cite{ADH0a}.

-Motivated by the above mentioned works, in this paper, we shall show that given an admissible family of branching mechanisms $\{\psi_t: t\in\cT\}$, one can define a pruning procedure on L\'evy trees which will lead to a deceasing tree-valued Markov process $\{\T_t: t\in\cT\}$ such that $\T_t$ is a $\psi_t$-L\'evy tree; see Theorem \ref{MainA} in Section \ref{sec:prune}.
-Furthermore, under a regular condition on the admissible family, we also prove that the law of the tree-valued process at its ascension time can be represented in terms of another tree-valued process obtained by pruning a critical L\'evy tree conditioned to be infinite; see Theorem \ref{therep} and Corollary \ref{correp} in this paper.
-Since $\{\psi^{\theta}: \theta\in\Theta^{\psi}\}$ considered in \cite{AD12} is a special case of admissible family, our results generalize those in \cite{AD12}.
-However, we use the framework of real trees but not exploration processes.
+Under a regular condition on the admissible family, we prove that the law of the tree-valued process at its ascension time can be represented in terms of another tree-valued process obtained by pruning a critical L\'evy tree conditioned to be infinite; see Theorem \ref{therep} and Corollary \ref{correp}.

+We remark that all the results in this paper are stated using the framework of real trees but not exploration processes.
+However the proof of Theorem \ref{MainA} relies on explosion process, since Theorem 0.1 and 3.2 of \cite{ADV10} are used explicitly there.

-Let us mention that the study of theory of continuum random trees was initiated by Aldous in \cite{A91} and \cite{A93}.
-L\'evy trees, also known as L\'evy continuum random trees or L\'evy CRTs, were first studied by Le Gall and Le Jan in \cite{LL98a} and \cite{LL98b}, where it was shown that L\'evy trees code the genealogy of continuous state branching processes (CSBPs).
-Later, in \cite{DL02}, it was shown that Galton-Watson trees which code the genealogy of Galton-Watson processes, suitably rescaled, converge to L\'evy trees, as rescaled Galton-Watson processes converge to CSBPs.
+Let us mention that the study of theory of continuum random trees(CRT) was initiated by Aldous \cite{A91,A93}.
+L\'evy trees, also known as L\'evy CRT, were first studied by Le Gall and Le Jan \cite{LL98a,LL98b}, where it was shown that L\'evy trees code the genealogy of continuous state branching processes (CSBP).
+Later, in \cite{DL02}, it was shown that Galton-Watson trees which code the genealogy of Galton-Watson processes, suitably rescaled, converge to L\'evy trees, as rescaled Galton-Watson processes converge to CSBP.
 Then based on \cite{Li14} and the present work, one may expect to introduce the notation ``admissible family'' to study the Galton-Watson processes and Galton-Watson trees.
-And a general pruning procedure on Galton-Watson trees may be developed.
-Possibly such a pruning procedure is a combination of Aldous and Pitman's pruning procedure in \cite{AP98} and Abraham et.al.'s pruning procedure in \cite{ADH12a}.
+A general pruning procedure on Galton-Watson trees may be developed, which is possibly a combination of Aldous and Pitman's pruning procedure in \cite{AP98} and Abraham et al.'s pruning procedure in \cite{ADH12a}.
 This gives the third motivation of the present work.
-We will explore those questions in future.
+We will explore these questions in the future.